Crestone, Colorado: Fairs and markets

-The Annual San Luis Valley Energy Fair is held in Crestone's town parks over Labor Day weekend each year.
-The fair features ideas and products that relate to environmental sustainability such as solar power and straw bale construction as well as booths offering food and local products.
+The Annual Crestone Energy Fair is held in Crestone's town parks annually each fall.
+The fair features presentations, panels, building demonstrations and activities that focus on innovative, sustainable and regenerative ideas in construction, lifestyle & community.
+There are also vendor booths offering food and local products.
 Crestone hosts an annual Artists Open Studio Tour during the first weekend in October, allowing for visits to the many artist's studios in the area.
 Food and local products are offered regularly at the Saturday Market which happens in the middle of town in Little Pearl Park every Saturday during the summer.
 Crestone has a free box which is enthusiastically supported by the community.

 Wildlife

 Crestone has historically been a deer park; Mule deer are commonly seen grazing in yards in town.
-Black bears are also common, but usually only at night when they raid apple trees and the dumpsters at the cafes and stores in downtown Crestone.
+Black bears are common, but usually only at night when they raid garbage cans, dumpsters and other areas where people leave food accessible to them.
+Bears in this town have been known to break into cars and even peoples homes when windows are left open.
 In 2011 a bear with two cubs was frequently seen during the day.
 This bear, which was generally well-behaved other than raiding trash, was killed by the Colorado Department of Natural Resources following a bear attack on a tethered goat.
 Local sympathizers complained bitterly the wrong bear had been killed, receiving extensive coverage through Channel 9 in Denver which was distributed nationally by the Associated Press, prompting an investigation of the incident by the Division of Parks and Wildlife and possible re-evaluation of management of bears in mixed rural-urban communities such as Crestone.
 An internal investigation by the Division of Parks and Wildlife came to the conclusion that the right bear had been shot.